rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/tire/tire_tree.md

 ##### key points:
 1. Tires provides great performance metrics for prefix matching.
 2. Trie are relatively memory efficient since individual nodes can be shared between many different values.
-For example, 'car', 'carbs' and 'care' can share three letters of the word.
+For example, 'car', 'carbs' and 'care' can share the first three letters of the word.